 Allopurinol is a medication used to prevent gout attacks.
 It works by reducing the amount of uric acid your body makes, which then lowers it in the blood.
 After several months of low uric acid levels, the uric acid crystals dissolve, reducing the risk of gout attacks.
 However, while uric acid crystals are dissolving, the risk of gout attacks is increased for a few months.
 To prevent gout attacks in the first few months of taking allopurinol, anti-inflammatory medications such as colchicine and NSAIDs may be added until the risk decreases.

 Allopurinol is usually taken in the morning with food and water.
 Because dehydration can worsen gout it is important to stay hydrated while taking allopurinol.
 Allopurinol lowers uric acid levels within a few days; however, it may take up to 6 months before crystallized uric acid dissolves.
 For most people the goal of their uric acid level blood test is less than 6 mg/dL.
 Allopurinol is usually started at low dose and increased over time to reach an acceptable uric acid level.

-Some patients (Han Chinese, Thai and Korean) have a genetic predisposition to allergic reactions to the allopurinol in this medication, and your provider may check a genetic marker(HLA- B5801) before starting.
+Some patients (those of Southeast Asian or African descent) may have a genetic predisposition to allergic reactions to the allopurinol in this medication, and your provider may check a genetic marker(HLA- B5801) before starting.

 The most significant side effect for allopurinol is the risk of an allergic reaction.
 This risk is rare.
 If you develop any skin itching, rashes or hives, you should discontinue allopurinol immediately and inform your provider.
 Allopurinol is safe to use in chronic kidney disease but start doses must be low and slowly increased over time.